OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

 table type.
 It is not permissible to change the base or related table itself, or the mapping table details.
 If this is desired then a new relationship should be created instead.

+Note that when a many-to-many relationship is created in a GeoPackage, GDAL will always insert the mapping table into the gpkg_contents table.
+Formally this is not required by the Related Tables Extension (instead, the table should only be listed in gpkgext_relations), however failing to list the mapping table in gpkg_contents prevents it from being usable in some other applications (e.g. ESRI software).

 Dataset open options
 --------------------